 As the seasons change and the nights start getting cooler, we often begin to think about entertaining more at home.
-The holidays present the perfect time to set up home wet bar as you host friends and family members, as well.
+The holidays present the perfect time to look into home wet bar ideas and learn how to set them up so can comfortably host friends and family members, as well.
 It makes sense to start now so that in the upcoming months you can entertain your guests in style with a home wet bar.
-Here is what you need to know and some wet bar ideas.
+Here is what you need to know and some home wet bar design ideas.

 A Home Bar Can Do Double Duty

-The nice thing about incorporating a home bar in your space is that it not only functions as a great place to hang out and enjoy a beverage, many home bars include plenty of storage.
-The home wet bar that includes shelving and drawers is the perfect place for storing wineglasses and tumblers, napkins and tea towels, accessories such as stir sticks and straws and anything else handy to have nearby when you are cooking up cocktails.
+The nice thing about incorporating home wet bar furniture in your space is that it not only functions as a great place to hang out and enjoy a beverage but, many home bars include plenty of storage.
+A home wet bar design idea that includes shelving and drawers is the perfect place for storing wineglasses and tumblers, napkins and tea towels, accessories such as stir sticks and straws and anything else handy to have nearby when you are cooking up cocktails.
 Adding a mini fridge is a good idea, too, to reduce the number of steps between your kitchen and the bar.
 Rather than taking up valuable space, a home wet bar setup actually does double duty and increases your storage space.

 Consider the Placement

-Where is the ideal spot for a wet bar in your home?
-Traditionally, it is often incorporated in a basement or rec room.
+Where is the ideal spot to set up a wet bar in your home?
+Traditionally, wet bar designs are often incorporated in a basement or rec room.
 Often, a corner of the kitchen, dining room or living area could house a home wet bar.
 Think about how your home is laid out.
 Where do guests often end up mingling?
 Perhaps you’d like to move the wet bar from the indoors as out, as weather permits.
 A mobile cart may be the best option if you plan on changing the location.

 The Home Wet Bar Layout

-Another placement factor to consider is where you want the front of the bar to face.
+Another placement factor when considering how to set up a wet bar is where you want the front of the bar to face.
 Since you are likely to use the back of the bar for storage, it may be best to have the back facing a wall or corner, with barstools along the front of the bar.
 If you do slip it into a space against a wall, be sure to offer visual appeal on the walls behind it.
-A traditional pub would feature a bank of mirrors, but you can get more creative and use colorful tiles, interesting wallpaper or a collection of pictures.
+A traditional pub would feature a bank of mirrors, but with home wet bar ideas, you can get more creative and use colorful tiles, interesting wallpaper or a collection of pictures.

 Short on Space?

 Are you ready to start having guests over again?
-Now is the perfect time to prepare to entertain in style with a home wet bar.
+Now is the perfect time to prepare to entertain in style with a home wet bar design.
 We invite you to browse through our selection of bars and barstools and find just the right one for your space.